Australia’s social media ban has begun. Here are four ways to stay connected

 Experts say the ban will create disruption, but it won’t end friendships, creativity, identity exploration, or culture

-If you’re a young person in Australia, you probably know new social media rules are coming on December 10.
+If you’re a young person in Australia, you probably know new social media rules are coming today.
 If you and your friends are under 16, you might be locked out of the social media spaces you use every day.

 Some people call these rules a social media ban for under-16s.
 Others say it’s not a “ban” – just a delay.